London, Edinburgh & Dublin9 days

 Follow a local Londoner as you make your way past the highlights of Europe’s largest city.
-You’ll take in views of Trafalgar Square, Westminster Abbey, Buckingham Palace, Hyde Park, the Big Ben clock tower, Houses of Parliament, Piccadilly Circus and stop St. James’ Palace, where you might glimpse the ceremonial Changing of the Guard (seasonal and weather dependent).
+You’ll take in views of Trafalgar Square, Westminster Abbey, Hyde Park, the Big Ben clock tower, Houses of Parliament, Piccadilly Circus and a photo stop at Buckingham Palace, where you might glimpse the ceremonial Changing of the Guard (seasonal and weather dependent).
 Afterward, join an optional excursion to Windsor Castle, the centuries-old retreat of Britain’s royal family.

 Must be booked 20 days before departure